Hong Kong Braces For Massive Weekend Protests

 This weekend's events come after Hong Kong's Beijing-appointed chief executive, Carrie Lam, held an hours-long town hall with an antagonistic audience on Thursday.

-The crowd, gathered inside Queen Elizabeth Stadium in the Wan Chai district on the northern shore of Hong Kong, became agitated after Lam denied pleas for more concessions.
+The crowd, gathered inside Queen Elizabeth Stadium in the Wan Chai District on the northern shore of Hong Kong, became agitated after Lam denied pleas for more concessions.

 Earlier this month, Lam announced she was withdrawing the extradition bill.
-It was an unexpected maneuver, that NPR's Emily Feng reported at the time was an effort to end the violence and restore social order in Hong Kong.
+It was an unexpected maneuver that NPR's Emily Feng reported at the time was an effort to end the violence and restore social order in Hong Kong.

 Even so, the announcement made little headway in quelling the increasingly violent protests.

-In a news conference ahead of this weekends expected protests, The Associated Press reports Hong Kong police released figures of the number of young people detained at the protests this summer.
+In a news conference ahead of this weekend's expected protests, The Associated Press reports Hong Kong police released figures of the number of young people detained at the protests this summer.

 Hong Kong police said students accounted for 29% of the approximately 1,600 anti-government protesters detained since June.

-Hong Kong Police public relations head Tse Chun-chung proclaimed at a news conference, "It is an alarming trend to us," he said.
-"It is worrying to see these youths break the law and possibly have criminal records at such a young and tender age."
+"It is an alarming trend to us," he said.
+"It is worrying to see these youths break the law and possibly have criminal records at such a young and tender age," Hong Kong Police public relations head Tse Chun-chung proclaimed at a news conference.